lkilcommons/imgdir2mp4/README.md

 # Installation

+On Ubuntu:
+`sudo apt install ffmpeg`

-1. Clone this repository `git clone https://github.com/lkilcommons/imgdir2mp4'
+1. Clone this repository `git clone https://github.com/lkilcommons/imgdir2mp4`
 2. Run `python imgdir2mp4.py --help` to see how to use command

-`sudo apt install ffmpeg'